timjacksonm/Depiction-App/README.md

 <p>Most difficult was figuring out how to use the returned promise from takePictureAsync() (expo method) and get that image to my storage bucket 'Firebase'.
 The promise gave me an object containing { uri, width, height, exif, base64 } with exif & base64 as optional parameters.
 I started by giving my method the optional paremeter of { base64: true } so I could utilize the base64 string.
 I tried uploading that string to firebase but was rejected for unknown character value found.
 I tried a lot of troubleshooting techniques by researching online.
 A few include = searching the string with regex to verify if something was at the end.
 Utilizing different option parameters on the putString() method that firebase requires.</p>
    <p>Eventually I ended up putting the base64 string in a blob and sending the blob as a data_url to firebase.
 Firebase accepted that.
 Known issue: Currently the saved image files from storage do not display in the gallery.</p>
-   I did take a few of my photos took with the camera and converted them to png.
+   I did take a few of my photos taken with the camera and converted them to png.
 I converted them using this <a href="https://codebeautify.org/base64-to-image-converter" target="_blank">website</a> which takes a base64 string.

 Captured images are currently set to a 4:3 aspect ratio and lowest resolution available on my Samsung Galaxy S7 Device.
 I wasn't going for pretty but most efficient.
 I was not able to test this app using an IOS device.
 I did not use a emulator / simulator for testing.